• About Us

 A confirmation popup will appear next.
 Click “Submit” to proceed.

 If your appointment request is successful, a successful confirmation message will be displayed along with the transaction number as well as your appointment date and time.
-You will also receive an email containing your appointment details.
+You will also receive an email containing your UMID ID appointment details.

 You don’t need to print the confirmation message or email.
 Just take note of your transaction number because the SSS personnel may ask you for it during your appointment.